7/29/2021

 President and Chief Executive Officer

-No, I think, as Kevin Payne said during the oral argument, we will strongly factor in the guidance from the CPUC, right?
-And so ultimately, they will be ruling on a certain risk level, a risk trade-off level, as they think about balancing affordability and risk and safety.
+No, I think as Kevin Payne said during the oral argument, you know, we will, strongly factor in the guidance from the CPUC, right?
+And so, ultimately, they will be ruling on a certain risk level, a risk trade-off level, as they think about balancing affordability and risk and safety.
 We certainly feel strongly about what the right answer is here, right, which is not the PD.
-It's more likely to be proposed, to the extent that the guidance they provide us would limit spending.
-We will use some of the other tools that we have in the toolbox, including PSPS, much more avidly, right, or as needed, in order to make sure that we maintain an appropriate risk level for our customers.
+It's more like what we proposed to the extent that, you know, the guidance they provide us would limit spending, you know, we will use some of the other tools that we have in the toolbox including PSPS much more avidly, right, or as needed in order to make sure that we maintain an appropriate risk level for our customers.

 speaker